 The 13 distinct types of land in Goa, grouped by their legal zoning, agricultural properties, and unique regional classifications, include:

-- Settlement Land: Designated primarily for residential use, this is the most secure and financeable zone for building houses or apartments.
-[1, 2]
+- Settlement Zone: Designated primarily for residential use, this is the most secure and financeable zone for building houses or apartments.
+The only category where most residential and commercial construction is permitted.

-- Commercial Land: Reserved strictly for business operations, shopping complexes, offices, and retail establishments.
-[1, 2, 3]
+- Commercial Zone: Areas specifically earmarked for business complexes and retail spaces.
+Reserved strictly for business operations, shopping complexes, offices, and retail establishments.

 Traditional Goan Agricultural Classifications

-- Khazan Land: Unique, low-lying coastal saline wetlands managed by a traditional system of dykes and sluice gates, primarily used for salt-tolerant rice cultivation and fish farming.
-[1, 2, 3, 4, 5]
+- Khazan Lands: Unique, low-lying coastal saline wetlands managed by a traditional system of dykes and sluice gates, primarily used for salt-tolerant rice cultivation and fish farming.
+Coastal estuarine systems historically engineered for both agriculture and aquaculture.

 - Ker Land: Flat, low-elevation agricultural lands with high water tables.
-These are highly fertile, irrigated fields ideal for multi-cropping like rabi paddy and vegetables.
-[1]
+These are highly fertile, irrigated fields ideal for multi-cropping like rabi crops, pulses, paddy and vegetables.

 - Morod Land: Sloping uplands or terraced fields.
-They are heavily dependent on monsoons and are typically used for single-crop rain-fed rice or specific horticultural plantations.
-[1, 2]
+They are heavily dependent on monsoons and are typically used for single-crop rain-fed rice or specific horticultural or coconut plantations.

 Special Legal & Institutional Holdings